Elections in Hong Kong: Demand for universal suffrage

 Before the 2021 Hong Kong electoral changes, the Hong Kong Special Administrative Region had the power to initiate amendments of Annexes I and II of the Basic Law to change its electoral system.
 From late 2003 on, the Government and the public had been drawing out plans of democratisation to realise the ultimate aim of electing a chief executive by universal suffrage after nomination by an ad hoc committee (Basic Law, Art.
 45) and electing the whole Legislative Council by universal suffrage (Basic Law, Art.
 68).
 On 6 April 2004, the Standing Committee of the National People's Congress (NPCSC) issued its second interpretation on the Basic Law, indicating that electoral reforms are possible in 2007 and stipulating the “five steps” of initiating political reform under Annex I of the Basic Law.
 On 26 April 2004, the NPCSC further passed a decision that negated universal suffrage for CE elections in 2007 and LegCo elections in 2008, but provided for electoral reforms withstanding a 50:50 ratio between GC and FC seats.
 The Legislative Council vetoed the Motions put by the HKSAR Government to the LegCo concerning amendment to the methods for selecting the CE in 2007 and for forming LegCo.

 In late 2007, the Standing Committee of the National People's Congress (NPCSC) decided that the universal suffrage for the Chief Executive can be achieved in 2017 or later, and universal suffrage for the Legislative Council can be achieved after the former has been.
 The NPCSC decision also provided for electoral reforms in 2012 withstanding a 50:50 ratio between GC and FC seats.
 The Legislative Council approved of the Motions concerning the amendment to the methods for selecting the CE and for forming LegCo in 2012.

 Amidst the 2014–2015 Hong Kong electoral reform on universal suffrage in 2017, the NPCSC has outlined a screening mechanism of Chief Executive candidates, in which Chief Executive candidates must first receive nominations by an absolute majority of a Nominating Committee before proceeding to popular vote.
 The Hong Kong Government's bill for universal suffrage in Chief Executive elections was subsequently rejected.

 With the NPCSC's amendment of Annexes I and II of the Basic Law in 2021, the NPCSC has retracted the power of the HKSAR to initiate political reform.
 The Chinese NPCSC now exercises the sole power to amend Annexes I and II of the Basic Law.
-In lieu of recent efforts by China to hamper the pro-democracy camp, universal suffrage remains unlikely.
+In lieu of recent efforts by China to hamper the pro-democracy camp, universal suffrage remains unlikely in the foreseeable future.

 The evolution of elected offices in Hong Kong returned by popular vote is as follows: